View the undergraduate courses that are available in the Department of Social & Policy Sciences.

 Department of Social & Policy Sciences

-One of the UK's leading centres for social sciences, we offer degree courses in sociology, social policy, social work and international development.
+One of the UK's leading centres for social sciences, we offer degrees in sociology, social policy, social work, international development and criminology.

 Choose from a range of high-quality postgraduate courses that build on our renowned research activities.